ahmad0790/stock-trading-machine-learning-algos/README.md

 strategyLearner.py = a Machine Learning based trading strategy

-report.pdf consists of performance comparisons
+report.pdf explains machine learning trading strategy and performance over training and test data vs a benchmark and manual rules based strategy

 Note: this is based on Georgia Tech's Machine Learning class.
 Code skeleton provided but all implmenntation done by me.